-What's your England team to face USA?
+Your England team to face USA in second group game

 |Host nation: Qatar Dates: 20 November-18 December Coverage: Live on BBC TV, BBC iPlayer, BBC Radio 5 Live, BBC Radio Wales, BBC Radio Cymru, BBC Sounds and the BBC Sport website and app.
 Day-by-day TV listings - Full coverage details

-England's World Cup campaign could hardly have got off to a better start than their 6-2 win over Iran on Monday.
+England's World Cup campaign could hardly have got off to a better start than their 6-2 win over Iran on Monday, but what side will Gareth Southgate pick for their second game against the USA?

-They face the United States in their next match on Friday but, if you were England boss Gareth Southgate, would you pick the same line-up or use it as an opportunity to give minutes to others?
+To give the England boss a helping hand, we asked you to name your England XI for Friday evening's game.

+Reports suggest Southgate is going to name an unchanged side and you have backed him up in that decision, picking the same XI that hit Iran for six.

+It means Harry Maguire keeps his spot alongside John Stones at the back and, despite Marcus Rashford and Jack Grealish coming off the bench to good effect in the first game, Bukayo Saka and Raheem Sterling remain either side of Harry Kane in attack.

-Pick your team below and share it on social media using #bbcfootball - and ask your mates to pick theirs.
+You can still pick your team below and share it on social media using #bbcfootball, but your selections will now not count towards the final team.

 My England team for the World Cup